yousefelassal/quote-cron/README.md

 > No one is useless in this world who lightens the burdens of another.

 > Unless one is able to live fully in the present, the future is a hoax.

+> Friendship marks a life even more deeply than love.
+Love risks degenerating into obsession, friendship is never anything but sharing.